cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 since the RPC might have many server instances (or processes) running that will need to retrieve data concurrently it is recommended to use a well-known robust database engine that can support such a load.

-Also, a database that can support ACID transactions is important to provide more guarantees that the data was successfully inserted in the database and that an acknowledgement can be sent back to the Ingest Service to notify the full node to prune the inserted data.
+Also, PostgreSQL supports ACID transactions, which is important to provide more guarantees that the data was successfully inserted in the database and that an acknowledgement can be sent back to the Ingest Service to notify the full node to prune the inserted data.
+Supporting ACID transactions can also ensure that there are no partial reads (return data that was partially written to the database), avoiding that readers access incomplete or inconsistent data.

 #### [Database Schema](#database-schema)